bringhurst/gingerbread-cookies/README.md

 ## Three-Ginger Cookies

+_These cookies are designed for taste and texture.
+You can decorate them, but they're not really made for that._

 ### Equipment Needed
 - Stand mixer with paddle attachment
 - Blue ice cream scoop (2 3/4 oz)